Carina M.B. de Carvalho*, Scorsatto R. Ortiz and Renata P. Limberger Pages 15 - 29 ( 15 )

 Background: Dating of ballpoint pen manuscripts in forensic documents is still a challenge for experts.
-Methods of ink dating have regarding solvent evaporation through time, especially 2- phenoxyethanol (2-PE).
+Methods of ink dating consider solvent evaporation through time, especially 2- phenoxyethanol (2-PE).

-Objective: The objective of this study was to perform a continued study with pen ink strokes of ballpoint pens commercialized in Brazil, to characterize the ageing profile of 15 brands of blue and black pens.
+Objective: The objective of the researchers was to perform a continued study with pen ink strokes of ballpoint pens commercialized in Brazil, to characterize the ageing profile of 15 brands of blue and black pens.

-Method: Solvent composition analysis of ballpoint pen ink lines wrote in white and recycled paper were performed by gas chromatography/mass spectrometry, to quantify 2-PE, in recently wrote and in lines aged 4, 18, 27 and 36 months.
+Methods: Solvent composition analysis of ballpoint pen ink lines written in white and recycled paper was performed by gas chromatography/mass spectrometry, to quantify 2-PE, in recently written lines and in lines aged 4, 18, 27 and 36 months.

-Results: The results showed that the pens had initial quantities of 2-PE smaller than in Europe but ageing behavior was similar.
-Kind of paper influences in pens aged but influences less in the pens recently applied.
-Light and heat accelerated the ageing.
+Results: The results showed that the pens had initial quantities of 2-PE smaller than in the Europe despite of having similar ageing behavior.
+Such kind of paper had more influence on aged pen strokes than in the recently applied pen strokes.
+Light and heat accelerated ageing.
 Some pens stopped ageing at 18, 27 and 36 months.

-Conclusion: The results obtained were promising for elucidation of the ageing behavior of pen ink lines in tropical weather, but further statistical treatments could be done in view of adequate interpretation in real cases.
+Conclusion: The results obtained were promising for elucidation of the ageing behavior of pen ink lines in tropical weather, but further statistical treatments could be done to adequate interpretation in real cases.

 Forensic chemistry, 2-phenoxyethanol, pen ink aging, document forgery, gas chromatography, mass spectrometry.

 Brazilian National Institute of Forensic Science and Technology, 90160-030 Porto Alegre, RS, Brazilian National Institute of Forensic Science and Technology, 90160-030 Porto Alegre, RS, Brazilian National Institute of Forensic Science and Technology, 90160-030 Porto Alegre, RS